fluid-project/infusion/README.txt

 Internet Explorer 6.x, 7.x: full support
 Safari 3.1, Opera 9.6: full support (except keyboard interaction, which is not supported by these browsers)

-Internet Explorer 8: preliminary testing
+Internet Explorer 8: preliminary support

 For more information on Fluid Infusion browser support, please see:
     http://wiki.fluidproject.org/display/fluid/Browser+Support